 An Illusion of Grandeur for Your Small Bathroom

 Stop dreaming about having that big, spacious bathroom you've always wanted; you don't need to extend the room or take a sledge hammer to any walls of the home.
 You can get the feel of a spacious, luxurious bathroom in a modestly-sized space with a little bit of smart, modern remodeling.
 The right decor can maximize even the smallest bathroom.
-Just stop and take a minute to consider what really matters.
+You just need to take the time and find information on what styles bathroom fixtures and colors work best with your particular bathroom.
+All of the information out there can be overwhelming, just stop and take a minute to consider what really matters.

 The Illusion of Grandeur

 In psychology, people talk about "delusions of grandeur" as a negative thing, but in remodeling, the illusion of grandeur can work wonders.
 In reality, an enormous bathroom takes forever to clean and all that space can feel kind of overwhelming to the point that the illusion of space is actually preferable in most instances to actual extra space.

 In other words, you have to put that image if grandeur aside and focus on making the most of what you have.
 It's not about the size it's about how you utilize it.
 Forget remodeling to expand and start thinking about remodeling in such a way to make it feel bigger and more elegant.